PsCushman/food-deserts-ca/README.md

 Census tracts with a greater population of families with lower incomes are more likely to be food deserts but, in our analysis, otherwise similar low-income census counties in rural areas had higher low access scores than counties with very dense and highly populated urban areas.
 Further, counties with smaller populations and/or with population loss, saw on average, higher decreases of access to healthy food options.

-Overall, of the 25 counties on which we focused, there were only 5 counties that saw a significant increase (over 5%) in low access, most of them rural or agricultural. (see fig…)
+Overall, of the 25 counties on which we focused, there were only 5 counties that saw a significant increase (over 5%) in low access, most of them rural or agricultural.

 County       FIPS
 Madera       6039     5.25%